 Hence, why the need to improvise with opaque and questionable procedures?
 It is true that EU requirements in terms of public procurements imply long, strict and cumbersome procedures.
 They are not fully graft-proof either.
 But, at present they are the best safeguard against fraudulent practices and failed projects which do not only harm the credibility of politicians, but have more far-reaching consequences on the overall society, perpetuating the vicious circles of corruption, inefficiency and misuse of power.

-Ana Krstinovska is a CHOICE Research Fellow and the President of the North Macedonian think tank and consultancy ESTIMA.
-Previously, she was a Program Manager for the Center for Research and Policy Making - CRPM in Skopje, as well as a State Secretary for European Affairs and Advisor for International Cooperation/First Secretary in the Permanent Mission to the EU within the Government of the Republic of North Macedonia.
+Ana Krstinovska, PhD, is a CHOICE Research Fellow, President of the North Macedonia-based think tank and consultancy ESTIMA and Research Fellow at the Hellenic Foundation for European and Foreign Policy ELIAMEP.
+Previously, she State Secretary for European Affairs and Advisor for International Cooperation/First Secretary in the Permanent Mission to the EU within the Government of the Republic of North Macedonia.